Hair Restoration Specialists

 There are currently four consultant surgeons and two consultant dermatologists on the team at HRBR in Dublin.
 See their full professional profiles below.
 If you would like to arrange a consultation with one of our hair loss specialists, please contact us by completing this form.

 MB, B.Ch, BAO, DLO, FRCSI, FRCS, FRCSEd.

-Dr Collins’ interest in hair transplant surgery started twenty years ago and he has trained and studied internationally in this specialist subject with some of the best experts in the world.
-Dr Collins and his team regularly attend, and participate in, the annual conferences of the International Society of Hair Restoration Surgery (ISHRS) and the European Society of Hair Restoration Surgery (ESHRS).
-Dr Collins contributes to the ISHRS Hair Transplant Forum International bi-monthly newsletter and was named ‘Surgeon of the Month’ in May/June 2007.
+Dr Collins’ interest in hair transplant surgery started over twenty years ago and he has trained and studied internationally in this specialist subject with some of the best experts in the world.
+Dr. Collins and his team regularly attend, and participate in, the annual conferences of The International Society of Hair Restoration Surgery (ISHRS) and the European Society of Hair Restoration Surgery (ESHRS).
+Dr Collins contributes to the ISHRS Hair Transplant Forum International bi-monthly newsletter and was named Surgeon of the Month in May/June 2007.

 Dr Collins has invited colleagues from around the world to HRBR in Dublin and has also attended numerous workshops in hair transplant surgery in both Europe and the United States.
 His knowledge and expertise on the subject of hair restoration surgery is recognised internationally.
 As one of Ireland’s only qualified surgeon practising hair restoration medicine, he is regularly asked to comment on related subjects in the media.
 Dr Collins has appeared on RTÉ’s The Late Late Show in addition to numerous radio features.

 - Registered with the Medical Council of Ireland

 - FRCSI – Fellow of Royal College of Surgeons in Ireland.
 General Surgery

 - FRCS – Fellow of the Royal College of Surgeons in London.
 Otorhinolaryngology (Ear, nose and throat specialist)